epe105/jboss-workshops/www/jdv/05-module.md

 subtitle: "The Teiid Designer"
 ---

 To begin this exercise, launch JBDS (if it is not already open), and open the “Teiid Designer” perspective.
-This is because the JBoss perspective is the default perspective.

 To open the “Teiid Designer” perspective, first select Window → Open Perspective → Other…​ in order for the full list of perspectives to be displayed and the “Teiid Designer” perspective to be selectable.

-Select Teiid Designer from the perspective list as shown below.
+Select Teiid Designer from the perspective list as shown below and click OK.

-Click OK.
 This will bring you to a screen that looks like this:

 ![Teiid Designer]({{ "/images/jdv/05-teiid_design.png" | prepend: site.baseurl }})